Celebrate Cinco de Mayo with these fun, easy recipes.

 - 1 cup pepper jack cheese, shredded

 Heat oil in a large pot over high heat.
 Add chicken and cook until no pink is visible, then take the chicken out.
 Add the bell peppers and onion, cooking until the onion is translucent.
 Add the chicken back to the pot with salt, pepper, chili powder, cumin, and garlic powder, stirring until evenly coated.
 Add the milk and the penne, stirring constantly to prevent any pasta from sticking.
 Cook for about 8-10 minutes until pasta is cooked and the milk has reduced to a thick sauce that coats the pasta.
 Add the cheese and mix until melted.
+Serve!

 Slow Cooker Chicken Tortilla Soup

 - 1 (15 oz) can whole peeled tomatoes, mashed

 - 1 (4 oz) can chopped green chile peppers

 - 1 teaspoon salt

 - 1/4 teaspoon black pepper

 Place chicken, tomatoes, enchilada sauce, onion, green chiles, and garlic into a slow cooker.
 Pout in chicken broth and season with cumin, salt, and pepper.
 Stir in corn and black beans.
 Cover and cook on low for 6 to 8 hours or on High for 3 to 4 hours.
 Garnish with crushed tortilla chips, sour cream, shredded cheese, or avocados.

 CARNITAS (Instant Pot)